enku/gbp-ps/docs/README.md

 GraphQL query and output the results.
 There is a "continuous" mode that constantly queries and updates the output.
 This subcommand utilizes the gbpcli API and the [rich](https://pypi.org/project/rich/) library and is themable.

+There is also an undocumented (except here) `add-process` subcommand.